Fluid Deformation in Random Unsteady Flow: Introduction

-In this study we address this problem by developing an \emph{ab initio} stochastic model for fluid deformation in ergodic and statistically stationary random unsteady flows.
+In this study we address these challenges by developing an \emph{ab initio} stochastic model of fluid deformation in ergodic and statistically stationary random unsteady flows.
 This stochastic deformation model is based upon exponential decay of the temporal Lagrangian velocity gradient autocorrelation function, leading to evolution of the components of the velocity gradient components which are well-described via Brownian motion.
-We use a moving coordinate frame to render the velocity gradient tensor in the Lagrangian frame to be upper-triangular, which also render the deformation tensor upper triangular, and generate analytic solutions for the non-zero components of this tensor.
-In this frame, the ensemble average of the diagonal components of the velocity gradient correspond to the Lyapunov spectrum of the flow, and the off-diagonal terms characterise how vorticity and shear interact with these principal stretching actions.
-We use a stochastic model to solve the evolution of the components of the deformation tensor, and use this to predict evolution of the deformation tensor, Cauchy-Green and similar measures.
-We apply this method to direct numerical simulation of homogeneous turbulent and show that this model accurately characterises all aspects of fluid deformation evolution.
+We employ the Protean frame to render $\boldsymbol\epsilon^\prime$ upper-triangular and objective, and show that this coordinate frame rapidly converges to the covariant Lyapunov vectors $\mathbf{a}_i$.
+As the Protean frame also renders the deformation tensor upper triangular, analytic solutions are available for $\mathbf{F}^prime$, facilitating the development of stochastic models for its evolution and the Cauchy-Green tensor and associated FTLEs.
+We apply this method to numerical data for a model 2D unsteady flow and direct numerical simulation (DNS) simulations of forced HIT to test how well this model characterises all aspects of fluid deformation evolution.
+Hence this method represents a useful method for statistical characterisation of velocity gradients and fluid deformation in random unsteady flows facilitating identification of Lyapunov spectra and stochastic prediction of deformation evolution.

+The remainder of this paper is structured as follows.
+In \S~\ref{sec:decorrelation} we consider the temporal evolution of the Lagrangian velocity gradient tensor in random unsteady flow and develop a simple stochastic model for this process, along with objectivity of deformation measures.
+These results are used in \S~\ref{sec:deform} to develop a coordinate transform for $\boldsymbol\epsilon$ that rapidly converges to the Lyapunov vectors and ultimately develop a stochastic model for the deformation evolution.
+To test this model and demonstrate application, in \S~\ref{sec:numerics} this model is then applied to numerical data for a model 2D flow and DNS data of HIT.
+Conclusions and research directions are discussed in \S~\ref{sec:conclusions}.